James Miller McKim: Biography

 In 1859, Reverend McKim and his wife Sarah escorted Mary Brown, the wife of abolitionist John Brown, to Virginia, after his failed raid on Harpers Ferry.
 The McKims were accompanied in this effort by Hector Tyndale, another Philadelphia abolitionist.
 After visiting her husband in jail in Charlestown, Virginia [today Charles Town, West Virginia], Mary Brown, along with the McKims and Tyndale, stayed in Harpers Ferry until after the John Brown's execution on December 2, 1859.
 The McKims prayed and held hands with Mary Brown until the hour of execution passed.
 Afterward, they assisted her in claiming Brown's body and escorted her to Philadelphia; McKim continued with her to his burial place, the John Brown Farm in remote North Elba, New York, near present-day Lake Placid.

 In the winter of 1862, immediately after the capture of Port Royal, South Carolina, he was instrumental in calling a public meeting of the citizens of Philadelphia to consider and provide for the wants of the 10,000 slaves that had been suddenly liberated.
 One of the results of this meeting was the organization of the Philadelphia Port Royal Relief Committee.
 He afterward became an earnest advocate of the enlistment of colored troops, and as a member of the Union League aided in the establishment of Camp William Penn, and the recruiting of eleven regiments.
 In November 1863, the Port Royal Relief Committee was enlarged into the Pennsylvania Freedman's Relief Association, and McKim was made its corresponding secretary.

-As the Civil War dragged on, and, after President Lincoln announced the emancipation of the slaves in the South in 1863, McKim joined the Freedmen's Aid Commission and provided valuable services to that body.
+As the Civil War dragged on, and, after President Lincoln announced the emancipation of enslaved people in the South in 1863, McKim joined the Freedmen's Aid Commission and provided valuable services to that body.

 He travelled extensively, and labored diligently to establish schools in the South.
 In 1865, he joined the American Freedman's Union Commission and used every effort to promote general and impartial education in the South.
 In July 1869, the commission, having accomplished all that seemed possible at the time, decided unanimously, on McKim's motion, to disband.

 His health having meantime become greatly impaired, he soon afterward retired from public life.
 In 1865 he assisted in founding The Nation of New York.
 McKim saw the publication as a way of continuing the work of the abolitionist movement.

+Death

-He died in West Orange, New Jersey on June 13, 1874.
+McKim died in West Orange, New Jersey on June 13, 1874.